Goutte/TreeBundle/README.markdown

 Using your own Node
 -------------------

-_This will be subject to heavy changes in the v2.0_
+_This will be subject to heavy changes in the v2.0, see the wip in the [trait branch](https://github.com/Goutte/TreeBundle/tree/traits)_

 ### Extending